ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 Here's an example: `https://dweb.link/ipfs/bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi`

 User agents with built-in support for IPFS (either via the IPFS Companion browser extension, or via native support, such as provided by Brave) will be able to recognize gateway links and resolve the content using native IPFS protocols.
 Other user-agents will simply follow the link to the gateway, which will load the content over IPFS and serve it using HTTP.
+You can learn more details about HTTP gateways in our [concept article on IPFS Gateway][docs-gateway].

 Gateway links are great for interoperability, but they should not be the primary or canonical link to your data on IPFS.
 While an IPFS URI will remain accessible as long as anyone on IPFS has the data, a gateway link can fail if the gateway operator goes offline.